environ-developers/Environ/examples/qe/pw/README.md

     slab embedded in a semiconducting region with different defect densities.

+ms_gcs: pw.x

+    Use of ms-gcs correction to model extended semiconductor-solution interfaces.
+Outputs the voltage compared to the flatband potential for a given electrode charge.

 solvent_aware: pw.x

     Use of the solvent-aware interface to prevent the dielectric to